sherif-ffs/IS601-git-project/gitflow.md

 This means that you need to provide 4 pieces of information to file a pull request: the source repository, the source branch, the destination repository, and the destination branch.

+**Steps in creating pull request**

+Step 1: Fork the original project into your own GitHub account, and then clone it to your computer.

+Step 2: Make a local branch for your new code.

+Step 3: Create a text file and push it to the github.

+Step 4: Merge your branch into master, and then delete it

+Step 5: Stage.
+Commit.
+Push.

+Step 6 : New pull request.